 Financial Instruments: IFRS-9 — Impairment (Portfolio 5186)

-Bloomberg BNA Tax and Accounting Portfolio 5186, Financial Instruments: IFRS 9—Impairment, examines how an entity accounts for impairment of nonderivative financial assets under International Financial Reporting Standards (IFRSs).
+Bloomberg Tax and Accounting Portfolio 5186, Financial Instruments: IFRS 9—Impairment, examines how an entity accounts for impairment of nonderivative financial assets under International Financial Reporting Standards (IFRSs).

-Bloomberg BNA Tax and Accounting Portfolio 5186, Financial Instruments: IFRS 9—Impairment, examines how an entity accounts for impairment of nonderivative financial assets under International Financial Reporting Standards (IFRSs).
+Bloomberg Tax and Accounting Portfolio 5186, Financial Instruments: IFRS 9—Impairment, examines how an entity accounts for impairment of nonderivative financial assets under International Financial Reporting Standards (IFRSs).
 The Portfolio focuses on the requirements of IFRS 9, Financial Instruments (July 2014).

 This Portfolio does all of the following: